alexfernandez/alexfernandez.github.io/2017/origins-language.md

 A few sentences in Doublecon follow.

-* 'T∅K M. T∅K T∅T.': 'family here. family good',
-the good family has arrived.
+* 'TƏK M. TƏK TƏT.': 'family here. family good', the good family has arrived.
-* 'V R S∅R. N M.':
+* 'V R SƏR.
+N M.':
 'me to big animal. you here.',
 I will go to the big animals, you stay here.
-* 'S∅R K S.': 'big animal much up', there is much big game going up.
+* 'SƏR K S.': 'big animal much up', there is much big game going up.

 Note that it is very important to distinguish between two single-consonant words and one syllable:
-'S R' from 'S∅R'.
+'S R' from 'SƏR'.
 In the first case there is a small pause between 'S' and 'R', similar to the intersyllabic transition in modern languages, as in English 'pos·ter'.
-In the case of 'S∅R' the schwa provides vocal continuity.
+In the case of 'SƏR' the schwa provides vocal continuity.

 ### Grammar